redpen-cc/redpen-doc/source/configuration.rst

   `LEFT_DOUBLE_QUOTATION_MARK`  '“'           false              false              left double quotation mark `RIGHT_DOUBLE_QUOTATION_MARK` '”'           false              false              right double quotation mark
   ============================= ============= ================== ================== =============================================

+The character setting are made use of seveal Validators such as InvalidCharacter, and SpaceValidator.
+If users want to change the character configuration settings.
+Users can override the settings adding character into character setting file described in the above section.